Mnwa/sonya/documentation/configure.md

   default: # optional array of strings, default empty.
 Queues with these names will create automatically on queue startup
     - queue_name
   db_path: # optional string.
 Path to local storage, if not set, db works from RAM.
+  max_key_updates: 10 # optional positive number, default null.
+Max keys versions which will be possible to ask with sequence query parameter.
+Set 0 to disable sequences.
 tls: # optional object.
 Will enable tls.
   private_key: /private/key/path.pem # required string.
 Path to private key.
   cert: /cert/path.pem # required string.
 Path to cert.